mdn/content/files/en-us/web/http/headers/strict-transport-security/index.md

 While the service is hosted by Google, all browsers are using this preload list.
 However, it is not part of the HSTS specification and should not be treated as official.

-- Information regarding the HSTS preload list in Chrome: <https://www.chromium.org/hsts/>
+- Information regarding the HSTS preload list in Chrome: https://www.chromium.org/hsts/
 - Consultation of the Firefox HSTS preload list: [nsSTSPreloadList.inc](https://searchfox.org/mozilla-central/source/security/manager/ssl/nsSTSPreloadList.inc)

 ## Examples

+### Using Strict-Transport-Security

 All present and future subdomains will be HTTPS for a `max-age` of 1 year.
 This blocks access to pages or subdomains that can only be served over HTTP.